dwmuller/dotfiles/README.md

 Fix problems that arise, repeat `./install`

 ## In a WSL2 (Debian-derived) Linux environment

-On the Windows host in a Powershell as administrator:
+On the Windows host, in Powershell, as an administrator, install some prerequisites:
   - [Install chocolatey](https://chocolatey.org/install) if you haven't already, then restart your shell.
   - Install KeePass and KeeAgent:

         cinst keepass keepass-plugin-keegent keepass-plugin-keeanywhere keepass-plugin-keepassotp -y

   - Enable agent for Windows OpenSSH in KeeAgent options.